Granular segregation across flow geometries: a closure model for the particle segregation velocity: Introduction

-The stress approach, in contrast, derives the segregation velocity from particle-species-specific momentum equations (force balance at the continuum level) in a flowing mixture \citep{gray2018particle,thornton_brief_2021}.
-In this framework, the partial pressure gradient of a particle species drives segregation, and is counteracted by inter-species drag and diffusive remixing \citep{gray2005theory,gray2006particle,bancroft_drag_2021}, which can be considered as an extension of first-principles mixture theory \citep{atkin1976continuum}.
-Key to such stress approaches for segregation velocity models is providing closure relations for pressure partitioning and inter-species drag.
-Despite progresses in kinetic-theory-based segregation models for collisional granular flows \citep{jenkins_balance_1987,jenkins2002segregation,larcher2015evolution,neveu_particle_2022}, developing closures from first principles remains challenging for dense granular flows, where enduring frictional contacts dominate.
-As a result, ad hoc assumptions are needed for pressure partitioning and drag in dense granular flows \citep{gray2005theory,fan2011theory,marks2012grainsize,gajjar_asymmetric_2014,hill_segregation_2014,trewhela_experimental_2021}, which again leads to segregation models that are not generally applicable in various canonical granular flow geometries \citep{tunuguntla_discrete_2016}.
+The segregation velocity can also be extracted from particle-species-specific momentum equations (force balance at the continuum level) in a flowing mixture \citep{gray2018particle,thornton_brief_2021}.
+In this framework, the intrinsic pressure gradient of a particle species drives segregation and is counteracted by inter-species drag and diffusive remixing \citep{gray2005theory,gray2006particle,bancroft_drag_2021}, which is a departure from mixture theory \citep{atkin1976continuum}.
+Key to such approaches for segregation velocity models is the closure relation for pressure partitioning and inter-species drag.
+Despite progress in kinetic-theory-based segregation models for collisional granular flows \citep{jenkins_balance_1987,jenkins2002segregation,larcher2015evolution,neveu_particle_2022}, developing closures from first principles remains challenging for size-bidisperse dense granular flows, where multiple, enduring frictional contacts are common.
+A variety of approaches and assumptions have been used to account for pressure partitioning and drag in dense granular flows \citep{gray2005theory,fan2011theory,marks2012grainsize,gajjar_asymmetric_2014,hill_segregation_2014}.
+Experiments have also been used to directly measure the segregation velocity of single intruder particles \textcolor{red}{and mixtures} undergoing shear~\citep{van_der_vaart_underlying_2015,trewhela_experimental_2021}.
+Alternatively, a variety of approaches using virtual springs tethered to a single intruder particle or groups of particles have been used to provide insight into the forces on particles~\citep{guillard_scaling_2016, jing_unified_2021, liu_lift_2021,bancroft_drag_2021, duan_segregation_2022, duan_no_segreg_2023, duan2024general}.
+In all cases, the challenge is to develop a general closure model for the segregation velocity that is applicable over a broad range of granular flow geometries.